 Limit future impact from compromised user accounts by auditing user, group, and role permissions for opportunities to restrict the permissions.
 For instance, only authorized users should be able to change password policy requirements.
 Allowing any user to change this could cause your business to fail a compliance audit.

-You may also want to check your remediations in Cloud Insight for users that have overly permissive IAM policies.
+You may also want to check your remediations in the Alert Logic console for users that have overly permissive IAM policies.
 To check remediations for users, navigate to Remediations > List and use the Refine By section to filter the list to a specific user.
 Review the list of remediations for the user and address remediations for that user as needed.